alekseyzimin/EviAnn_release/README.md

 -m <int: max intron size, default: 100000>
 -l <flag: liftover mode, optimizes internal parameters for annotation liftover; also useful when supplying proteins from a single species, default: not set>
 -f <flag: perform functional annotation, default: not set>
---debug <flag: debug, if used intermediate output files will be kept, default: not set>
+--debug <flag: debug, if used more intermediate output files will be kept, default: not set>
 -v <flag: verbose run, defalut: not set>
 --version report version